jcarbaugh/python-s3file/README.rst

 	The content_type of the file will be guessed from the URL, but you can explicitly set it by passing a content_type value.

 create
-	If False, assume bucket exists and bypass validation.
+	**New in version 1.1** If False, assume bucket exists and bypass validation.
 Riskier, but can speed up writing.
 Defaults to True.